Sympathetic detonation: Civilian

 In rock blasting, sympathetic detonations occur when the blastholes are sufficiently close to each other, usually 24in or less, and especially in rocks that poorly attenuate the shock energy.
 Ground water in open channels facilitates sympathetic detonation as well.
 Blasthole spacing of 36in or more is suggested.
 However, in some ditch blasting cases sympathetic detonations are exploited purposefully.
 Nitroglycerine-based explosives are especially susceptible.
 Picric acid is sensitive as well.
 Water gel explosives, slurry explosives, and emulsion explosives tend to be insensitive to sympathetic detonations.
 For most industrial explosives, the maximum distances for possible sympathetic detonations are between 2–8 times of the charge diameter.
 Uncontrolled sympathetic detonations may cause excessive ground vibrations and/or flying rocks.

 The spread of shock waves can be hindered by placing relief holes – drilled holes without explosive charges – between the blastholes.

-The opposite phenomenon is dynamic desensitization.
+The opposite phenomenon is dynamic desensitization (also called, Dead Pressing).
 Some explosives, e.g. ANFO, show reduced sensitivity under pressure.
 A transient pressure wave from a nearby detonation may compress the explosive sufficiently to make its initiation fail.
 This can be prevented by introducing sufficient delays into the firing sequence.

 A sympathetic detonation during mine blasting may influence the seismic signature of the blast, by boosting the P-wave amplitude without significantly amplifying the surface wave.